akaposi/haskanoid/README.md

 substantial amount of the complexity often found in real arcade games.
 In
 particular:

 * SDL 1.2 graphics and sound.
+Argh!!!

 * Multiple input devices (keyboard, mouse, Wiimote Ir).